Jigsaw-Code/outline-sdk/x/mobileproxy/README.md

 On Android, you will likely have to implement [WebViewClient.shouldInterceptRequest](https://developer.android.com/reference/android/webkit/WebViewClient#shouldInterceptRequest(android.webkit.WebView,%20android.webkit.WebResourceRequest)) to fulfill requests using an HTTP client that uses the local proxy.

 On iOS, we are still looking for ideas.
 There's [WKWebViewConfiguration.setURLSchemeHandler](https://developer.apple.com/documentation/webkit/wkwebviewconfiguration/2875766-seturlschemehandler), but the documentation says it can't be used to intercept HTTPS.
-If you know how do use a proxy with WKWebView, please let us know!
+If you know how to use a proxy with the WKWebView, please let us know!

 ## Clean up